Frame 427320891

 AI providers commonly use a usage-based model tied to compute or tokens.
 A plan might include 1M tokens or 10K images, with overages billed per unit beyond that.

-You monitor model usage closely because small changes in volume can affect monthly spend.
+You monitor AI model usage closely because small changes in volume can affect monthly spend.
 Clear entitlements and usage tracking reduce surprises while preserving flexibility.

 Overage pricing strikes a balance that resonates with both buyers and vendors, which is why it shows up so often in fast-growing SaaS and AI products.